 Before you start writing your Super Bowl Party checklist, think about how you’re going to make it happen.
 In all likelihood, your MVP is the grocery store — the most obvious place to maximize your cash back.
 Provided you’re hosting or contributing to the potluck, plenty of credit cards can boost your returns and jump-start the party on a budget.

 Among the ranks of best credit cards for groceries, The Blue Cash Preferred Card is the heavy favorite.
-Towering over the category with a 6% cash back reward at all supermarkets (up to $6,000 yearly, then 1% cash back after that), Blue Cash is practically like having another store card on top of your store card.
-The savings stack up quickly, which makes it easy to recoup the $95 annual fee (Rates and Fees) over a year’s time.
+Towering over the category with a 6% cash back reward at all U.S. supermarkets (up to $6,000 yearly, then 1% cash back after that), Blue Cash is practically like having another store card on top of your store card.

 The Amex EveryDay Preferred card rewards its accountholders with 3x points at U.S. supermarkets up to $6,000 per year.
 Depending on your taste for the American Express Membership Rewards program, that could be huge.
 Membership Rewards supports several ways to redeem points, from discounted travel products to marked-down gift cards.
 Better yet?
 Membership Rewards customers can use their points directly to order from Grubhub and Seamless, so you can rest easy knowing there’s a backup plan if that chili dip comes out a little funky.